Shailendra9k/excel-sales-inventory-analytics-dashboard/README.md

 ---

-# Future Improvements

-Possible future enhancements include:

-* Power BI integration
-* SQL database connection
-* Automated reporting pipelines
-* Advanced Excel formulas
-* Python-based analytics automation

----

 # About Me

-I am currently building my career in Data Analytics and Data Engineering with strong interest in business intelligence, reporting, and operational analytics.
+I am currently building my career in Data Analytics with a strong interest in business intelligence, reporting, and operational analytics.

 This project is part of my hands-on portfolio focused on solving real-world business problems using data.